academe/omnipay-datatrans/README.md

 ### Functionality

-* Capture of customer address when using PayPal
-* Support inline mode (JavaScript)
 * AVS (address verification) by web interface and XML back-end
 * Tests needed especially around the multiple notification methods and formats.